emberjs/rfcs/text/0000-standardize-use-npm-yarn.md

 1. We should decide whether we want a Standardize the use of yarn/npm scripts.

-2. Then we make the changes in readmes, contributing guides, CLI output, and in learning docs.
+2. Then we make the changes in READMEs, contributing guides, CLI output, and in learning docs.

 ## How we teach this